 Of the two, the foot brake is designed to stop the truck in the shortest distance.
 Use the foot brake in an emergency, on ramps or in busy areas.

 YOU CAN'T HAVE BOTH

 Plugging works only when you have the brake pedal all the way down.
-When you take your foot off the brake pedal, power is cut to the drive motor and you will not be able to plug.
+When you take your foot off the brake pedal you will not be able to plug.